Virginia Commonwealth University: Expansion

 In 2013, VCU was awarded a $62 million federal grant to oversee a national research consortium of universities, hospitals and clinics to study what happens to service members and veterans who suffer mild traumatic brain injuries or concussions.

 In 2010, VCU received a $20 million National Institutes of Health grant to join a nationwide consortium of research institutions working to turn laboratory discoveries into treatments for patients.
-The Clinical and Translational Science Award made VCU the only academic health center in Virginia to join the prestigious CTSA network.
-In 2011, The Carnegie Foundation elevated Virginia Commonwealth University to "Very High Research Activity," with over 255 million in sponsored research.
+The Clinical and Translational Science Award made VCU the only academic health center in Virginia to join the CTSA network.
+In 2011, the university's Carnegie classification was changed to "Very High Research Activity," with over 255 million in sponsored research.